 If private transfer is more your thing, then check out this one.
 They have a free cancellation policy up to 24 hours beforehand to get a full refund.
 There is a reserve now, pay later option so you don’t have to fork over any funds until you’re fully sure.
 They have drivers who speak English, Spanish, and Catalan, depending on your preference.
 Reserve today!

 Have you used any of these methods to get from the Barcelona airport to the city?
 Let me know about them in the comments if you have!

 Barcelona Day Trip Option

 If you’re looking for a fun day trip outside of Barcelona, check out my Tortosa post with what to do, especially if you’re on a budget!
-Make sure to grab my free Barcelona guide with tips on places to visit that aren’t just the typical touristy spots.
+Make sure to grab my Barcelona Off the Beaten Guide with tips on places to visit that aren’t just the typical touristy spots.

-Make sure you’re following me on Instagram for more up to date content on where I’m at and where I’m going next.
+Make sure you’re following me on Instagram and TikTok for more up to date content on where I’m at and where I’m going next.
 If you haven’t already, join my email list so you know about my new adventures, general travel updates and more before anyone else.